suttacentral/relationship_edges/README.md

-# relationship_edges
+# Analysis of `relationship` collection

-Investigage relationship edge collection
+Having dumped the data into CSV files, I'm analyzing the data with Polars and Jupyter.